Ameobea/homepage/src/blog/computing-auto-smooth-shaded-normals-like-blender.md

 Another way to think about a loop is as _an instance of a vertex within a particular face_.

-One important attribute of loops is that each one can have a unique normal.
+<div class="note padded">One crucial attribute of loops is that each one can have a unique normal.</div>

 This is critical for shading; it allows for different faces that share the same vertex to have the same or different normals depending on the shading parameters and the context of the rest of the mesh.

 ## Data Structures

 In order to compute these normals in an efficient way, it's necessary to use a sufficiently powerful data structure to represent the mesh.

 One common choice is referred to as a **half-edge** data structure, also known as a doubly-connected edge list.
 This is a common choice used by a lot of serious geometry processing applications.

 It represents meshes as graphs with their constituent components (vertices, edges, and faces) all pointing to each other.
 "Half-Edges" are used to refer to a single direction of an edge between two vertices going around a face.
+Each edge is represented by two half-edges, each going a different direction, hence the name.

+### `LinkedMesh`

 For my own code, I created a similar data structure which I called `LinkedMesh`.
 It's similar to, and in many ways a simplification of, a half-edge data structure.